Slovakia national football team: 2010 FIFA World Cup

 Slovakia participated in the FIFA World Cup for the first time as an independent nation after finishing in first in Group 3 of 2010 World Cup qualification ahead of Slovenia, Czech Republic, Northern Ireland, and Poland.
 On 14 October 2009, they clinched qualification with a 1–0 away victory against Poland.
 On 24 June 2010, at the tournament proper, Slovakia finished second in the group stage after defeating reigning champions Italy in a game which ESPN dubbed "epic": the game saw three goals being scored after the 80th minute, two by Italy and one by Slovakia, as well as a disallowed goal by Italy flagged offside by "the tightest of decisions".
 The result led Slovakia to the knockout stage and eliminated Italy, who finished last in the group.
 The result of this match meant that for the first time in World Cup history, both finalists from the previous tournament had been eliminated in the first round, champion Italy and runner-up France.

 In the round of 16, Slovakia played the Netherlands in the round of 16, falling behind 2–0 only to score a late goal from the penalty spot by striker Róbert Vittek, the last kick of the game in a 2–1 defeat.
-Despite elimination, Vittek's goal returned to the top of the goalscoring charts joint top with David Villa until Villa himself later scored against Portugal in Spain's 1–0 victory in the same stage of the tournament.
+Despite elimination, Vittek's goal returned him to the top of the goalscoring charts, joint top with David Villa, until Villa himself later scored against Portugal in Spain's 1–0 victory in the same stage of the tournament.